-- Continue all measures noted in section 3.3 including isolation of symptomatic clients/patients/residents and Additional Precautions. - Symptomatic clients/patients/residents are allowed to attend medically necessary activities or appointments.
+- Continue all measures noted in section 3.3 including Additional Precautions. - Symptomatic clients/patients/residents are allowed to attend medically necessary activities or appointments.
 For respiratory outbreaks, they are recommended to wear an appropriate mask, as tolerated.
 Ensure transportation staff and staff at receiving medical setting are notified of the outbreak so appropriate precautions can be implemented for client/patient/resident on arrival.
-Where possible, virtual visits are encouraged. - Symptomatic clients/patients/residents should avoid contact with other clients/patients/residents. - Please refer to sector-specific guidance on absences for clients/patients/residents; the PHU/OMT may provide guidance for absences during an outbreak to minimize risk of spread.
+Where possible, virtual visits are encouraged. - Symptomatic clients/patients/residents should avoid contact with other clients/patients/residents.

+Please refer to sector-specific guidance on absences for clients/patients/residents; the PHU/OMT may provide guidance for absences during an outbreak to minimize risk of spread.